Zanjani-Lab/ColloidalMolecules/README.md

 # ColloidalMolecules
-The code provided in this repository can be utilized to investigate self-assembly behavior and phononic/photonic transport properties of superstructures formed by a variety of colloidal molecules.
+The code provided in this repository can be utilized to investigate self-assembly behavior and properties of superstructures formed by a variety of colloidal molecules.
+Python or Matlab codes provide the detailed description of how to generate intial configurations of various superstructures.
+The generated configurations can then be read by a LAMMPS input script, such as the sample script posted for the cube/octahedral system, and analyzed performing MD or BD simulations.
+DNA-mediated interparticle interactions are modeled according to experimentally-validated interaction potential described in Rogers et. al, Proc.
+Natl.
+Acad.
+Sci.
+U. S. A. 2011, 108 (38), 15687–15692.
+Sample Tabulated interaction potentials are posted.
+We also note that the interaction potentials can be approximated using the mie/cut potential in LAMMPS, with gamma_rep=46, and gamma_att=23, and \epsilon representing the strength of the potential and \sigma representing a measure of the equilibrium distance between the particles.
+In the case of repulsive interactions, the mie/cut potential can be reproduced with a cuttof distance equal to \sigma.

 A list of relevant publications is provided below:

 -Parvez, N. and Zanjani, M. B. (2020) Synthetic self-limiting structures engineered with defective colloidal clusters.
 Adv.
 Funct.
 Mater. p.
 2003317.